End-Stage Ankle Arthritis | Position Critical | Open vs Arthroscopic | Tibiotalocalcaneal Option

 Overview and Epidemiology

-Ankle arthrodesis remains the gold standard for end-stage ankle arthritis in young, active patients and those with severe deformity.
-Despite advances in total ankle replacement, fusion offers superior long-term survivorship (92% vs 85% at 10 years) and avoids the risk of implant failure.
-The trade-off is permanent loss of ankle motion, increased stress on adjacent joints, and difficulty with uneven terrain.
+Ankle arthrodesis remains a gold-standard option for end-stage ankle arthritis, especially in young, active patients and those with significant deformity, and it avoids the risk of implant failure.
+Historically fusion showed better medium-term survivorship than early total ankle replacements, but the TARVA RCT found comparable 1-year patient-reported outcomes between fusion and modern TAR.
+The trade-off for fusion is permanent loss of ankle motion, increased stress on adjacent joints, and difficulty on uneven terrain.

 - Age: Most patients 40-60 years at time of fusion